Published • loading... • Updated

 An AI threat looms, and we are not prepared

-- On March 20, the Trump administration released a national AI policy framework calling for 'accelerating deployment of AI applications across sectors' and urging Congress to 'preempt state AI laws'.
+- On March 20, the Trump administration released a national AI policy framework calling for 'accelerating deployment of AI applications across sectors' while urging Congress to 'preempt state AI laws'.

-- In a 2023 letter, leaders of OpenAI, Google Deepmind, and Anthropic declared mitigating AI extinction risk a global priority alongside pandemics and nuclear war.
+- Leading AI companies including OpenAI, Google Deepmind, and Anthropic warned in 2023 that mitigating extinction risks from AI should be a global priority alongside pandemics and nuclear war.

-- The administration rescinded the Biden AI governance framework and proposed cutting the National Institute of Standards and Technology budget by more than 40%, despite cyberattacks leveraging AI agents to execute 80% to 90% of operations independently.
+- The administration rescinded the Biden AI governance framework and proposed cutting the National Institute of Standards and Technology budget by more than 40%, despite AI-driven cyberattacks executing 80% to 90% of operations independently.

-- California's Senate Bill 53 and New York's RAISE Act currently offer the strongest state-level protections, yet no federal agency holds authority to intervene when AI catastrophes occur.
+- California's Senate Bill 53 and New York's RAISE Act currently offer the most robust state-level protections, yet no government body holds authority to intervene when AI catastrophes occur.

-- Duke University student and OpenPolicy founder Juhyun Nam warns policy infrastructure is 'nowhere near ready,' urging Congress to stop preempting state AI safety laws and build federal crisis frameworks instead.
+- Duke University student and OpenPolicy founder Juhyun Nam warns that policy infrastructure is 'nowhere near ready,' urging Congress to stop preempting state AI safety laws and build federal crisis frameworks.

 Insights by Ground AI